German as a foreign language for international students in master’s degree programs taught in English

 The workshop Fit for Studying in Germany (in English) covers all questions surrounding studying at a German university from an intercultural perspective.

 With our workshops on successful job applications (B1.2 and above) you can prepare for your professional career in Germany.

 Weihenstephan Campus (WZW)

-In addition to our courses during the semester, you can use the semester break to learn German intensively: Each spring we offer the block courses A1.1 and A1.2 consecutively.
+In addition to our courses during the semester, you can use the semester break to learn German intensively: Each spring we offer the intensive courses A1.1 and A1.2 consecutively.

 German as a Foreign Language Lecturer

 Tel.: 089/289-15104 (GAR) / -29319 (MUC)